Negligence Of Nursing Home Professionals

-Nursing Home Malpractice Lawyer
+Nursing Home Malpractice Lawyers

-For more than 30 years, attorney Joseph Klest has helped protect family members in nursing homes throughout greater Chicago who were subject to nurse or physician negligence.
-We will find out who is responsible for your loved one's injuries and hold that person, or those people, accountable.
+For more than 30 years, our attorney has helped protect family members in nursing homes throughout greater Chicago who were subject to nurse or physician negligence.
+We will find out who is responsible for your loved one’s injuries and hold that person, or those people, accountable.
 Our goal is to get families and elderly patients the money they deserve to compensate them for their injuries.

 Injuries caused by medical negligence occur in a variety of different situations.
 Generally, these injuries fall into three categories: